-• Defining the change:
+Defining the change:

 The change must be defined sufficiently to understand what is being changed, who is responsible for making the change.
 This may include multiple organisations but there must be an argument architect who is affected by the change (this should include everyone affected, including effects which may not initially be apparent).
+The following items should be considered: what regulations apply to the change, factors in the environment which constrain the change, what level of safety the change needs to achieve, who is responsible for giving permission for the change to enter operational service.